luk27official/NSWI130/structurizr/README.md

 # C4 PMC model
 The model is defined in the `workspace.dsl` file.

+To see more details about the architecture, please run Structurizr and see the documentation.

 Right now, we're using the following architecture:

 ## Level 1